 If you are unable to provide proof of immunity to any or all of these diseases, you will be required to have either a blood test to measure your immunity (called a titer), or have the vaccines.
 Complete the certificate of immunization status with the assistance of your health care provider, or the health center can perform blood titers and administer the vaccines.

-A hold will be placed on the registration process of students who are non-compliant with the MMR immunization requirements or completing the TB screening requirements.
+A hold will be placed on the registration process of students who are non-compliant with measles, mumps, and rubella (MMR) requirements.
+Students must provide proof of immunity to MMR in one of the following four ways: (1) two doses of the MMR vaccine, first dose on or after age 1; (2) physician documentation of disease; (3) titer (blood test) showing immunity; or (4) birthdate prior to 1957.
 For international students, the hold will be placed on registration for their first term at the University of Oregon.
-For U.S. citizens, the hold will be placed on registration for their second term.
+For US citizens, the hold will be placed on registration for their second term.

 Immunization requirements may be waived for students who have certain medical conditions or for non-medical reasons.
 Please be aware that, based on guidance from public health authorities, waived students may be excluded from campus for some disease outbreaks.